r-uu/r-uu.lib/fx/comp/readme.md

 runtime a so called ```FXMLLoader``` can be configured to use a custom controller object.
 Then ```FXMLLoader``` automatically injects references to relevant UI controls into the controller.

-A controller is an instance of a regular Java class with annotated fields for each relevant UI control.
-Thereby these classes can take control over the application's behaviour.
-With this approach UI behaviour can be cleanly separated from UI layout.
+A controller is an instance of a regular Java class with ```@FXML``` annotated fields for each relevant UI control.
+With this and the JavaFX component injection mechanism "regular" classes can take control over the application's behaviour.
+Using this approach the definition of the UI behaviour can be cleanly separated from the design of the UI layout.

 To make this work it is necessary to tell the loader which controls shall be bound to which controller fields.
 This is easily done by giving a unique name to each relevant UI control in the visual designer and by making sure the controller class has an equally named ```@FXML``` annotated field for each of the controls.
-The following code snippets show examples for two buttons in a ```.fxml``` file and their corresponding fields in controller class:
+The following code snippets show examples for two buttons in a ```.fxml``` file and their corresponding fields in controller class.

+FXML with two button controls:

 ```xml
 <Button fx:id="btnOk"     text="ok" />
 <Button fx:id="btnCancel" text="cancel" />
 ```

+Java code for two button controls / fields:

 ```java
 @FXML private Button btnOk;